Home/Why Terminal?

 The Gap

-Most coding education teaches you syntax in a sandboxed IDE.
+Most coding education teaches syntax in a sandboxed IDE.
 You write Python in a browser tab.
 You click “Run.”
 You pass the quiz.
-You feel productive.
+It feels great.

-Then you start your first engineering job.
-Someone says: “Open a terminal and clone this repo.”
+Then someone says: “Open a terminal and clone this repo.”

-After 100+ mentoring sessions with job seekers, I've seen this pattern over and over.
-They have the skills.
-They don't have the systems.
+After 100+ mentoring sessions, I've seen this pattern over and over.
+People have the skills.
+They just need the systems.

 Terminal = Your OS, Unfiltered

 The terminal is the lowest-level interface to your operating system.
-Every file, process, network connection, and service on your machine — accessible from a single prompt.
+Every file, process, network connection, and service on your machine.
+All accessible from a single prompt.

 GUIs are wrappers.
 Finder is ls.
 Activity Monitor is ps.
 The Settings app is defaults write.
 Every button you click is running a command underneath.
 The terminal just skips the middleman.